nowcommunity/nowdatabase/documentation/user_rights.md

 Any user can view the details of a species.

-FRONTEND ONLY: Users with the **EditRestricted** role can create new species and edit **any** species.
-This only means that the buttons to edit/create show up in the frontend, the user cannot actually edit or create new data because the backend doesn't allow it.

 Creating or updating a species requires the **Admin** or **EditUnrestricted** roles.

 Deleting a species requires the **Admin** or **EditUnrestricted** roles.

+NOTE: Users with the **EditRestricted** role should be able to create and update species.
+This is currently not possible.

+Current behaviour:

+- Users with the **EditRestricted** role can access the editing/creating new species view from the frontend, but sending the PUT request to the backend fails because the role doesn't have permissions.

 ## References